 Why separate assets and expenses?

-Now there’s a reason that you should separate costs into assets and expenses.
+There’s a reason that you should separate costs into assets and expenses.
 Expenses are deductible against income, so they reduce taxable income.
 Assets, on the other hand, are not deductible against income.

 By initially separating the two, you potentially save yourself money on taxes.
 Additionally, by accurately accounting for expenses, you can avoid overstating your assets on the balance sheet.
 While typically having more assets is a better look, having assets that are useless or unfounded only bloats your books and potentially makes them inaccurate.